FEMC (Forest Ecosystem Monitoring Cooperative) - was VMC Vermont Monitoring Cooperative

 An important consideration is to ensure that, if a metadata record changes between the time it is set to private through removal of access rules and the time the author wants it to go public again, we must make sure to execute an update() instead of just .updateSystemMetadata()

-#20 Updated by Monica Ihli about 5 years ago
+#20 Updated by Monica Ihli over 6 years ago

 - FEMC has acquired their Stage DataONE test certificate/key.